 Sales on houseplants in the last year have increase by well over 50 percent at some garden centres.
 Flowering plants have seen a steep rise – perhaps because they look so fabulous in pictures, as they do in real life.
 Alocasia plants, or elephant ear plants, are among the biggest boomers in sales.
 Striking looking with big leaves and eye-catching patterns it selling like hot cakes – ten times more than a year ago, on average.

-Urban Jungle instead of Outdoor Garden
+How to create an Urban Jungle instead of Outdoor Garden

 As Millennials and first time buyers scour the internet and property brochures at estate agents, they often realise they can’t afford a garden.
 Outdoor space in city centres are expensive which means indoor plants have become ‘lifesavers’ – bringing the outdoors inside.
 It has become increasingly popular crowding a home with plants – floor plants, hanging plants, plants in the widow space, in bedroom, bathroom, sitting rooms and hallways.